NY1024/ny1024.github.io/_pages/about.md

 **Address:** No.37 Xueyuan Road, Beijing, China

 ## News and Updates
+* 01/2026 🥳One first-author paper accepted by ICASSP 2026.

 * 01/2026 🥳One co-author paper accepted by Neurocomputing.

 * 01/2026 🥳One co-author paper accepted by Transactions on Dependable and Secure Computing.

 * 11/2025 🥳One corresponding-author paper accepted by PersonaNLP@NeurIPS 2025.

-* 11/2025 🥳One first-author paper accepted by IJCV.
+* 11/2025 🥳One first-author paper accepted by International Journal of Computer Vision.

 * 08/2025 🥳One co-author paper accepted by NeurIPS 2025.